cpuwolf/discuzX2hexo/blog/source/_posts/2021-05-23-installer.md

 {% asset_img 1.jpg x-plane 11 %}

+Quickmade products information

-Quickmade products information, notice that you need to have flywithlua installed, click Next
+Notice that you need to have flywithlua installed

+Then click Next

 {% asset_img 2.jpg x-plane 11 %}